monster-js/monster-js/docs/main-concept/dependency-injection.md

 # Dependency Injection

-Dependency Injection (DI) in **Weco JS** allows you to share dependencies across components and services seamlessly.
-Weco JS's DI system is flexible, supporting both singleton and transient instances, and it significantly improves code modularity, maintainability, and testability.
+Dependency Injection (DI) in **Monster JS** allows you to share dependencies across components and services seamlessly.
+Monster JS's DI system is flexible, supporting both singleton and transient instances, and it significantly improves code modularity, maintainability, and testability.

 ## Using the Default DI Container